Proposed Zoning Code Amendments at a Glance

 To see the full code amendments, please CLICK HERE.

-The Planning Commission will hold a hearing on February 13, 2018 on the proposed code amendments and make a recommendation to the City Council.
+The City Council will hold a public hearing on March 20, 2018 on the proposed code amendments.

 If you have any questions, please contact Mike Behary (Planner) at email@example.com or by calling (208) 769-2271.